 Tick tock!
-Daylight Saving Time (DST) ends on November 3rd, 2019 in Canada, and if that fact leaves you worried about missing connecting flights or battling jet-lag when the clocks “fall back”, we’ve got the information to ease your mind.
+Daylight Saving Time (DST) begins on March 8th, 2020 in Canada, and if that fact leaves you worried about blundering connecting flights or battling jet-lag when the clocks “spring forward”, we’ve got the information to ease your mind.

-7 Things to Know if You’re Travelling When Daylight Saving Time Ends
+7 Things to Know if You’re Travelling When the Clocks Change

-Tip #1: Not Everyone Turns Back the Clock
+Tip #1: Not Everyone Observes Daylight Saving Time

 Many Caribbean, African, and Asian countries don’t bother with daylight savings, and it isn’t observed everywhere in Canada either.
 The province of Saskatchewan, plus a handful of regions in British Columbia, Quebec, and Ontario don’t observe DST.
 The EU has also been considering scrapping the practice altogether.